How a Freelancer's Problem Became Software

 Learn or earn, ideally both

 Every role teaches you something or pays you well.
 Ideally both.
-But when you have to choose, and you often do, perhaps 90% of the time you should choose learning.
+When you have to choose, and you often do, you should usually choose learning.
 Skills compound.
 Salaries do not.
 The role that pays 15% more but teaches you nothing is, in most cases, the worse investment.
+The bank account that grew fastest in my career was funded by the lower-paying job I took because it taught me something the next three roles paid me to know.

 Brands matter more than they should